marilunazz/CIS530FinalProject/README.md

-# CIS530FinalProject - Computational Linguistics
+# CIS 530 FinalProject - Computational Linguistics
-## Abstract
+## Is Text Summarization a Useful Tool for Classification?
 We investigate whether machine learning classification algorithms suffer a decrease in performance when classifying text summaries as opposed to the original